kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 It was not perfect but it had _some_ symmetry, _some_ gradation in colour to invoke a theme, _some_ changes in level to connote a logical progression. _Some_ of everything: some but not enough.
 And he went to his thinking beanbag and closed his eyes in rumination.
 By Jove, perfect symmetry in the plane comes with the circle.
 A logo on a circle with the colours leading one to the other.
 That would be a logo worthy of philosophers.

-### The penultimage and final cuts
+### The penultimate and final cuts

 Sol first tried to place the three words _on_ the circumference of a circle to follow its even curvature.
 But the number of letters in each word, namely, six, four, and three, did not make for a symmetrical break, try how he might.
 His eyes sought a symmetry that simply was not there.
 But his heart was set on the circle and its symmetry; a linear arrangement did not seem visually pleasing anymore.

 With renewed gusto, Sol placed the three words on top of each other on a coloured annulus formed by two concentric circles.
 At last, he was vaguely satisfied.
 But again, something was amiss.
 The circular background did not match the mixture of uppercase and lowercase letters.
 Somehow, gravity, dignity, or seriousness was lacking.
-So, he turned to [small capitals](https://en.wikipedia.org/wiki/Small_caps) in the [serif](https://en.wikipedia.org/wiki/Serif) family and got a result that was more than half pleasing.
+So, he turned to [small capitals](https://en.wikipedia.org/wiki/Small_caps) in the serif family and got a result that was more than half pleasing.
 The complete code he used was:

 ```latex
 \PassOptionsToPackage{rgb,dvipsnames,svgnames}{xcolor}